YiZheng-zy/IGVA/README.md

 indicate the best score in each row, while underlined values represent the second-best score.

-Table presents a comparison of our method with the baseline and two existing hi- erarchical visual feature fusion approaches across 10 image-based VQA benchmarks, including 6 LVLM-specific benchmarks and 4 traditional VQA datasets.
-On LVLM-specific benchmarks, our method significantly outperforms the baseline and consistently surpasses existing fusion methods, demonstrating its effectiveness in leveraging hierarchical visual information tailored to different tasks.
-On traditional VQA benchmarks, our method achieves the highest scores on SQA, TextVQA, and VizWiz.
-While our approach surpasses both the baseline and MMFuser on GQA, it slightly underperforms DenseConnector.
-Since GQA is designed for compositional reasoning, the textual questions contain complex linguistic structures , which may challenge the sentence embedding model in accurately capturing task-relevant information.
-This, in turn, may hinder the vision aggregator from deriving optimal feature-weighting distributions.

 ### Visual Grounding and Video Understanding
 <p align="center">
     <img src="images/other.png" width="90%"></a>